-The Monroe County Sheriff’s Office implemented southbound traffic stops restricting road access to visitors.
+The Monroe County Sheriff’s Office continues to operate southbound traffic stops restricting road access to visitors.
 The traffic stops are located at mile marker 112.5 on the Florida Keys Overseas Highway (U.S. 1), and on State Road 905, between Ocean Reef and the access point to U.S. 1 in Key Largo, and are to continue 24 hours a day until further notice.

 Only residents, property owners, and those actively involved in work in the Florida Keys will be admitted, including fuel tankers, delivery and grocery trucks.
 Officials advise there may be delays at checkpoints.